 You might like to think about the following:

-- Do I want to use any equipment, such as a TENS machine, gas and air or an exercise ball?
+Would you like to use equipment for pain relief, such as a TENS machine, gas and air or an exercise ball?

-- How do I feel about medical help in the birth, such as forceps, ventouse and episiotomy?
+How do you feel about medical help during the birth, such as forceps, ventouse and episiotomy?

-- Do I want to try to breastfeed straight after the birth?
+Do you want to try to breastfeed straight after the birth?

-- Do I want to deliver the placenta naturally or have an injection to make it come away quickly?
+Do you want to deliver the placenta naturally or have an injection to make it come away quickly?

-- Do I want my baby to have vitamin K after birth?
+Do you want my baby to have vitamin K after birth?
 This is offered to all babies as it prevents a rare but serious blood disorder.

 Once you've written your birth plan you should: